 Thank you, Lord, for the amazing good news of the resurrection.
 Thank you that my sins are forgiven, that I am justified and I need no longer fear death.
 Help me, like David, to serve your purpose in my generation.

 Have you ever wondered whether God is really interested in the details of your life?
 As we read the precise instructions for the building of the temple, we see how carefully God prepared, anticipated and prefigured the far greater temple that is unveiled in the New Testament.
 If God is so concerned about the details of a building, you can be sure that he is even more interested in the details of your life.
 If something matters to you, it matters to God.

 Typology is about symbolic representation.
 It is a key part of our understanding of the Old Testament as Christians.
-Some of the great New Testament truths are anticipated in the Old Testament history of salvation.
-For example, Adam is described as a type of Christ (Romans 5:14, NASB).

 The temple in the Old Testament can be seen as ‘a type’ of the temple in the New Testament (the people of God).
 In this passage, we have a description of the temple, which Solomon spent seven years building (1 Kings 6:38).
 It was designed to be the dwelling place for the presence of God on earth: ‘I’ll personally take up my residence’ (v.13, MSG).